kamilburda/gimp-export-layers/dev/sections/Customizing-Export.md

 Export only layers with tags.

 By default, all layers without tags are excluded from export.
-To export only layers with specific tags, edit this constraint and add the tags for the "Tags" argument.
+To export only layers with specific tags, edit this constraint and add the tags for the `Tags` argument.
-For example, adding "background" will export only layers containing the "background" tag.
+For example, adding `background` will export only layers containing the `background` tag.
 Other tagged layers will be excluded.

 See [Tagging Layers](#tagging-layers) for information about tags.